-The details of programme for familiarization of Independent Directors with the Companytheir roles rights responsibilities in the Company nature of the industry in which theCompany operates business model of the Company and related matters are put up on thewebsite of the Company at the link http://excelind.co.in/companyPolicies.html
+The details of program for familiarization of Independent Directors with the Companytheir roles rights responsibilities in the Company nature of the industry in which theCompany operates business model of the Company and related matters are put up on thewebsite of the Company at the link http://excelind.co.in/companyPolicies.html

 RELATED PARTY TRANSACTIONS